It’s Not Always Clear When You Should Sue. Call Us Today to Evaluate Your Case

 A construction lawsuit may have different criteria than an employment lawsuit or an auto accident lawsuit.

 Your injury lawyer in Los Angeles can review the specific criteria for your type of case to help you determine whether to proceed.

 - A basic comfort with the potential for settling versus going to trial.

-Data published by the New York Times indicates settling actually results in a more advantageous outcome for the plaintiff.
+Data published by the New York Times indicates settling results in a more advantageous outcome for the plaintiff.

-The truth is, more cases settle each year than actually go to trial.
-The reason this can work to your advantage is because settling ensures you actually will get something for your time and effort.
+The truth is, more cases settle each year than go to trial.
+The reason this can work to your advantage is that settling ensures you actually will get something for your time and effort.